-The purchase of Jesmond Towers Estate in 2009 by Freddie and Bruce Shepherd, directors of Shepherd Offshore Ltd and owners of the Walker Shipyards, brought about a unique connection between the past Mitchell family and the present Shepherd family.
+The purchase of Jesmond Towers Estate in 2009 by Freddy and Bruce Shepherd, directors of Shepherd Offshore Ltd and owners of the Walker Shipyards, brought about a unique connection between the past Mitchell family and the present Shepherd family.

 In the 1850s Charles Mitchell, Victorian Shipbuilder, established his own shipyard, Armstrong Mitchell, in Low Walker and lived in Jesmond Towers on the Jesmond Towers Estate.

 Mitchell’s own yard was later bought by Shepherd Offshore in 2008 and the Jesmond Towers Estate in 2009.